Name: SEMRush – SEO Super Tool

 It’s not cheap but you really do get what you pay for.

-Still – it’s a big ticket item, I get that – so with the Optimisey link you get a free 7-day trial to take it for a spin and try it on for size.
+Still – it’s a big ticket item, I get that – so with Optimisey you can get a free 7-day trial (no commitments) to take it for a spin and try it on for size.

-Set aside some time and take up the free trial.
-Even if you just dig in to one feature (like keywords or the audit) you’ll get a tonne of valuable, traffic increasing, ranking improving pointers that will make the monthly fee seem like a great investment.
+Set aside some time and take up the freebie.
+Even if you just dig in to one feature (like keywords or the audit) you’ll get a tonne of valuable, traffic-increasing, ranking improving pointers that will make the monthly fee seem like a great investment.

-If you’re not blown away by it’s power and potential in that first week, fair enough.
+If you’re not blown away by it’s power and potential in that first week (or two!), fair enough.
 I’m pretty confident you will be.

 How do I use SEMrush?